 BIM can also reduce excess material usage and lighten the amount of waste, thus improving the productivity and overall effectiveness of a building project, especially in the construction stage.
 BIM clearly has a positive impact on the way design teams and developers think about building projects with regards to sustainability and environmental impact.
 It can also allow for an assessment of the overall project, from conception to demolition.

-It is safe to say that there have been plenty of developments within PropTech that have enabled for a more sustainable outlook on the way we engage and conceive of our built environment.
-PropTech has also enabled us to supervise energy consumption in both commercial buildings and our homes, ultimately helping us minimise energy usage and waste, resulting in minimal environmental impact.
+There have already been plenty of developments within PropTech that have enabled a more sustainable outlook on the way we engage and conceive of our built environment.
+PropTech has also allowed us to supervise energy consumption in both commercial buildings and our homes, ultimately helping us minimise energy usage and waste, resulting in minimal environmental impact.
 As the PropTech industry continues its exponential growth, it should remember the power it has to help the planet.